jech/galene/galene.md

 a link allows password-less login to the group, and may therefore be shared e.g. over e-mail or instant messaging.

-The invitiation functionality is usually restricted to the moderator;
+The invitation functionality is usually restricted to the moderator;
 however, groups may be configured with the `"unrestricted-tokens"` option, which allows all users to generate tokens.

-Tokens can be created, modified, and expires using the `/invite`, `/reinvite` and `/revoke` commands. nnnn
+Tokens can be created, modified, and expired using the `/invite`, `/reinvite` and `/revoke` commands.

 ### File transfer

-Galene includes a peer-to, end-to-end encrypted file transfer protocol.
+Galene includes a peer-to-peer, end-to-end encrypted file transfer protocol.
 In order to transfer a file, click on the receiver's entry in the user list and choose "Send file".